wla-98/worse-pose-but-better-3DGS/README.md

 2. **Running the Optimization**:
     - Once the conda environment is active and obtain the results from the ORB-SLAM initialization, you can run the optimization process with `train.py` under `gaussian-splatting-pose` using the following command:
         ```bash
+        cd src/worse-pose-but-better-3DGS
         python gaussian-splatting-pose/train.py -s orb-output/"CurrentTimeStamp" -m orb-output/"CurrentTimeStamp"/"Your Favorite Name"
     - if you want to optimize with pose, you can use the following command:
         ```bash
         python gaussian-splatting-pose/train-w-pose.py -s orb-output/"CurrentTimeStamp" -m orb-output/"CurrentTimeStamp"/"Your Favorite Name"
 After running the optimization process, you should see the optimized results in the specified output directory.

-You can use the SIBRviewer to visualize the 3DGS model according to `Interactive Viewers Part` of https://github.com/graphdeco-inria/gaussian-splatting.
+You can use the SIBRviewer to visualize the 3DGS model according to ***Interactive Viewers*** Part of https://github.com/graphdeco-inria/gaussian-splatting.

 ### Camera Pose Estimation (Based on the evo Toolkit)